do-adams/tastyfi.me/README.md

 ##### 3. Environment Variables

-Tastyfi.me uses the [dotenv](https://www.npmjs.com/package/dotenv) Node module so you can create a `.env` file in the project directory with the following key-value pairs:
+Tastyfi.me uses the [dotenv](https://www.npmjs.com/package/dotenv) Node module so you must create a `.env` file in the project directory with the following key-value pairs:

 ```
 # Application Variables